NY SAFE Act: Support

-Criticisms
+Criticism

-A number of anti-SAFE Act rallies have been held at the New York State Capitol in Albany; one in 2014 featured Donald Trump, Rob Astorino, and Carl Paladino, and drew some 3,000 gun enthusiasts.
+A number of rallies opposing the law have been held at the New York State Capitol in Albany; one in 2014 featured Donald Trump, Rob Astorino, and Carl Paladino, and drew over 3,000 people.
 Smaller pro-SAFE Act rallies have also occurred in Albany.

 The law was criticized as "rushed through" by the state legislature without consideration of whether it would criminalize police and other law enforcement officers who carry firearms with magazines with a larger capacity than those allowed for civilians.

 Republicans in the New York Legislature have made a number of unsuccessful efforts over a series of years to repeal the Act; these efforts have been led by State Senator Kathleen A. Marchione and State Assemblyman Marc Butler.

 Some mental health experts expressed concerns that the law might interfere with their treatment of potentially dangerous individuals, or discourage such people from seeking treatment.
 The United States Veterans Health Administration (VA) has already said they will not comply with the provision requiring release of certain mental health records as it violates federal patient confidentiality laws.

-Others claimed that this is a backdoor ban on handgun sales, noting that seven-round magazines simply do not exist for many popular models.
+Others argued that this is a backdoor ban on handgun sales, noting that seven-round magazines simply do not exist for many popular models.
 After realizing seven-round magazines do not exist for most firearms, New York governor Andrew Cuomo reversed his position on the seven-round limit, stating, "There is no such thing as a seven-bullet magazine [sic].
 That doesn't exist, so you really have no practical option."
 He went on to say the state needs to allow the sale of handguns and rifles with ten-round magazines, but requires the people of New York only load seven rounds in them, except at shooting ranges and competitions.
 He claimed the law is still enforceable.
 Cuomo and New York State Senate leaders planned an indefinite suspension of the seven-round magazine limit until they could rewrite the measure.
 In March 2013 during budget negotiations, Cuomo and lawmakers agreed to continue to allow 10-round magazines to be sold, but could still only be loaded with 7 cartridges.

 As of 2015, the number of assault weapons registered had not met expectations, suggesting mass non-compliance with the law.
 Only around 45,000 such registrations were performed, while the estimated number of assault weapons requiring registration neared 1 million.